radil708/Ramzi_Delimited_File_SQL_Writing_Tool/README.md

 ## Author Notes
 Written in model-view-controller architectural design pattern.

-There are some portions of the script that are specific to my personal needs such as the addition of variables surrounded by '<<>>'.
-If you are using this you may remove those variables or modify them as needed.

 If you create a fork of this repo or clone it with your own edits, all I ask is that you leave a link to this original repo and credit me so that I can see what changes others will make.
 It may help